 Depending on the type of business you have there’s a few different ways you can do this.

-So let’s create an example of a mini content funnel and how we can maximise retargeting to our audience.
+So let’s create an example of a mini information funnel and how we can maximise retargeting to our audience.

 Mini Retargeting Example